“God Killed God” – How Do Muslims Respond to Christian Atonement?

 As the video of the Muslim and the Christian continues, they begin to enter into identity of God questions.
 Is Jesus God?
 How can God die?
 Why does God A need God B to die?
 And then a 2nd Christian enters with the startling line “God killed God!” which shocks the Muslim.
 Even the other Christian says wait, the Romans killed God.

-Notice that the Christians take the argument out of the ethical context of a shop owner and stealing and killing of a son back into something extremely abstract – God killing God.
+Notice that the Christians take the argument out of the ethical context of a shop owner and stealing and the killing of a son back into something extremely abstract – God killing God.
 This doesn’t seem useful to everyday life.
 A religion should help us make sense of scenarios that are relevant to us, like the pardoning of crimes between humans, rather than try to disconnect from common human reality altogether.

 Japanese Reaction to Christianity

 I was reading a 1910 article in the Atlantic about how Japan was modernizing after the country opened up in 1868 after hundreds of years of not allowing anything foreign.
-Christian missionaries tried to reach the people, but they didn’t see much use for the religion.
+Christian missionaries tried to reach the people, but the people didn’t see much use for the religion.
 Why?
 Because they were used to religion dealing in the area of common morals and ethics, not abstract metaphysics.
 The article says this:

 We may note in passing that the situation is not entirely unfavorable to the further development of Christianity in Japan.
 The rationalistic apathy of the first part of the Meiji era was the most unpropitious soil for religious growth.
 Rationalism is indeed still strong, and therefore rationalistic forms of Protestantism, especially Unitarianism, have exercised a definite influence among thinking men of Japan.
 Some scholars even believe in the possibility of a Japanese religion constructed upon a rational basis, with an eclectic use of the best elements in other religions.
 Of this opinion is Dr. Tetsujirō Inouye, whose writings are quite representative of the thought of educated Japanese.
 Dr. Inouye’s point of view is, however, essentially secular.